jamcrunch/Beanaoke/Full Lyrics/ABBA - Gimme! Gimme! Gimme! (A Bean After Midnight).md

 And I'm watching the late show in my flat all alone How I hate to spend the evening on my own
 Belly growls
-Rumbling inside my stomach as I look around the room And it makes me so depressed to feel the gloom
+Rumbling inside my tummy as I look around the room
+And it makes me so depressed to feel the gloom

 There's not a chef out there